PHOENIX GREASE TRAP SERVICES

 ● Inspection of each component of the grease trap to assure the continuing flawless operation and report to you any issues that we find, along with recommendations to remedy those problems

-● We regularly check the integrity of the operation of your grease trap and keep you apprised if we find something that needs the attention of a plumber.
+● We regularly check the integrity of the operation of your grease trap and keep you informed if we find something that needs the attention of a plumber.

 Is a Grease Interceptor the Same as a grease trap?